Generalization Error Bounds for Learning under Censored Feedback: Problem Setting

-Formally, let $F^y(x)$ denote the theoretical (ground truth) feature distribution for label $y$ agents.
-Let $\alpha^y:={F}^y(\theta)$ be the theoretical fraction of the agents in the censored region, and $m_y$ be the number of the initial $n_y$ training samples from label $y$ agents located in the censored region.
+\textbf{Estimating the underlying CDF of the data.} Formally, let $F^y(x)$ denote the theoretical (ground truth) CDF for label $y$ samples.
+Let $\alpha^y:={F}^y(\theta)$ be the theoretical fraction of samples in the censored region, and $m_y$ be the random number of the initial $n_y$ training samples from label $y$ samples located in the censored region.
 It is worth noting that $\frac{m_y}{n_y}$ can provide an empirical estimate of $\alpha^y$, but the two are in general not equal.
-Let $k_y$ denote the number of additional training samples on label $y$ that have been collected, all from the disclosed region, after new agents arrive.
-The decision maker will now have access to $n_y+k_y$ total samples from label $y$ agents, which are not identically distributed ($m_y$ in the censored region, and $n_y-m_y+k_y$ in the disclosed region).
-Let $F^y_{n_y+k_y}(x)$ denote the empirical CDF of the feature distribution for label $y$ agents based on these $n_y+k_y$ training data points.
-Our first goal is to provide an error bound, similar to the DKW inequality, of the discrepancy between $F^y_{n+k}$ and the ground truth CDF $F^y$, for each label $y$.
+After new samples are collected, the learner has access to $n_y+k_y$ total samples from label $y$ samples, which are not identically distributed: $m_y$ are in the censored region, and $n_y-m_y+k_y$ are in the disclosed region.
+Let $F^y_{n_y+k_y}(x)$ denote the empirical CDF of the feature distribution for label $y$ samples based on these $n_y+k_y$ training data points.
+Our first goal is to provide an error bound, similar to the DKW inequality, of the discrepancy between $F^y_{n_y+k_y}(x)$ and the ground truth CDF $F^y(x)$, for each label $y$.
 We will then use these to bound the generalization error guarantees of the learned model from the (non-IID) $\{n_y+k_y\}_{y\in \{0,1\}}$ data points.